-- Further planning continued to develop the PL 2 Alton reserves in 2020/2021 initially by producing oil from Alton Oilfield. - Bounty group now holds 100% of the Alton Oilfield, 100% of the Alton JV Block and 81.75%% of the Kooroon JV all within PL 2 Alton. - As a result Bounty group is holding in the Alton Oilfield; development reserves of 167,000 bbls of recoverable oil in the early Triassic age Basal Evergreen sand reservoir plus a potential 1.136 million bbls of 2P reserves located in the three sands of the Boxvale/Evergreen Formations. - And an estimated recoverable resource of 186,000 bbls from P50 OOIP of 625,000 bbls in the Middle Triassic age Showgrounds Sandstone reservoir at the Eluanbrook Prospect within that part of PL2 known as the Kooroon JV. - Oil price declines curtailed commencement of oil production in 2020 however in early 2021 Bounty will continue development of these resources.
+- During the period Bounty completed a comprehensive Well Integrity Management System and undertook compliance monitoring.
+This required "historic" research and scan of voluminous paper records to build the system for the Alton wells.
+In terms of oil reserves and resources PL 2 Alton is considered to be valued far in excess of the net value. - Further planning was continued to develop the PL 2 Alton oil reserves in 2020/2021 initially by producing oil from Alton Oilfield. - At Alton Oilfield Bounty group holds; development reserves of 167,000 bbls of recoverable oil in the early Triassic age Basal Evergreen sand reservoir plus a potential 1.136 million bbls of 2P reserves located in the three sands of the Boxvale/Evergreen Formations. - There is an estimated recoverable resource of 186,000 bbls from P50 OOIP of 625,000 bbls in the Middle Triassic age Showgrounds Sandstone reservoir at the Eluanbrook Prospect within that part of PL2 known as the Kooroon JV. - Low oil prices curtailed commencement of production in 2021 however in 2021/2022 Bounty will continue development of these resources as much stronger oil prices are evident.